protocol/web3-dev-team/proposals/80-lotus-api-audit.md

 _How would this directly contribute to web3 dev stack product-market fit?_

+Maturity of Filecoin depends on a developer ecosystem building layer 1 (and beyond) technologies to serve users.
+As with IPFS, it is expected that a large portion (possibly a majority) will be leaning on JavaScript application stacks, and dapp developers will be leaning on the browser JavaScript environment.
+It is critical that we provide a solid foundation for building libraries to interact with Filecoin and the current technical focus for this is Lotus and its RPC.
+This will evolve over time but the current state suggests high-value will be derived from basic investment in the landscape of JavaScript libraries that interact with (and above) Lotus, and the Lotus RPC itself.

 #### Leverage

 _How much would nailing this project improve our knowledge and ability to execute future projects?_

+This project will serve as a foundation for additional investment in the JS (and general API) layer above Filecoin to unlock additional web3 developer opportunities.
+Being able to know _what we have_ and what the status of it is critical to understanding where to invest.

 #### Confidence